docker/docs/api/dtr_1_3_repositories.md

 **Authorization**

-Client must be authenticated as a user which has `admin` access to the repository namespace (i.e., an owning user or member of a team with 'admin' level access to the organization's namespace of repositories).
+Client must be authenticated as a user who has `admin` access to the repository namespace (i.e., user owns the repo or is a member of a team with 'admin' level access to the organization's namespace of repositories).

 **Status Codes**